• Post a Job

 • 10K - 100K GBP

 • No CV to hand?
 No problem!
 We've made our application process mobile friendly and removed the need for a CV.
 Our form takes 2 minutes to complete and tells us all we need about you!
-With your support as a Kitchen Assistant at the Highfield Restaurant, everything will run smoothly!
-You’ll make sure the kitchen is stocked up, clean, tidy and ready for the shift ahead; supporting the chefs to serve food to be proud of.
-Join us at Sizzling Pub & Grill one of the UK’s most loved pub brands.
-From breakfast to the big game and beyond, our team welcome each guest with open arms.
-So, if you’ve got sizzling skills and want to join our team at the heart of the community, apply today!
+As a Chef at Miller & Carter - Gosforth Park, you will master our menu, with your food being the reason guests keep coming through our doors!
+You’ll enjoy working in a team, serving up food to be proud of.
+Does this sound like the chef job for you?
+Join us at Miller and Carter, the home of the Steak Geeks.
+We take the bull by the horns.
+Picture perfect steaks, butchered, aged and cooked to perfection.
+We add a special touch to every occasion.
+If you fancy yourself as a steak geek, we want to hear from you.
+All management employees are enrolled onto our unique and industry leading 3 day Steak School, and we are proud as the ONLY restaurant chain to be awarded ‘The Masters of Steak' accreditation.
 WHAT’S IN IT FOR ME?
 Flexible shifts to fit around you.
 A massive 33% discount across all our brands.
-Whether its date night at Miller & Carter, a family roast at Toby Carvery, we’ve got you covered.
-20% discount across all off our brands for up to 5 friends and family.
-Wagestream – A financial toolkit that helps you manage your finances and allows you to access your earned pay when you need it Opportunities to grow with paid for qualifications.
+Whether its date night at Miller & Carter or a family roast at Toby Carvery, we’ve got you covered.
+20% discount off all of our brands for friends and family.
+Wagestream – a financial toolkit that helps you manage your finances and allows you to access your earned pay when you need it.
+Opportunities to grow with paid for qualifications.
+Opportunity for progression; on average 200 Chefs are promoted to Head Chef every year.
 Discounts on gym memberships.
 Team Socials – work hard, play hard!
 On top of this, as part of Mitchells & Butlers you will receive a pension; 28 days paid holiday; high-street shopping discounts; and we even give you free shares!
 There's also a free employee helpline- to support you with whatever life throws at you.
 WHAT WILL I BE DOING?
-AS KITCHEN ASSISTANT YOU’LL… Set up the kitchen ready for the day.
-Help keep the kitchen clean during a busy shift.
-Work as part of a team, supporting the chefs to serve food to be proud of.
+AS A CHEF YOU’LL… Prepare everything that is needed before service.
+Cook food to be proud of and know the menu inside out.
+Maintain the highest standards of cleanliness and safety.
 Haven't got a CV to hand?
 Don't worry you don't need a CV to apply.
-Location : Croston, , PR26 9JB
+Location : Newcastle upon Tyne, , NE12 7EZ

 • 10K - 100K GBP